Microsoft and MITRE release framework to help fend off adversarial AI attacks

 “The Adversarial Machine Learning Threat Matrix will … help security analysts think holistically.
 While there’s excellent work happening in the academic community that looks at specific vulnerabilities, it’s important to think about how these things play off one another,” Mikel Rodriguez, who oversees MITRE’s decision science research programs, said in a statement.
 “Also, by giving a common language or taxonomy of the different vulnerabilities, the threat matrix will spur better communication and collaboration across organizations.”

 Microsoft and MITRE say they will solicit contributions from the community via GitHub, where the Adversarial ML Threat Matrix is now available.
-Researchers can submit studies detailing exploits that compromise the confidentiality, integrity, or availability of machine learning systems running on Amazon Web Services, Microsoft Azure, Google Cloud AI, IBM Watson, or embedded in client or edge device.
+Researchers can submit studies detailing exploits that compromise the confidentiality, integrity, or availability of machine learning systems running on Amazon Web Services, Microsoft Azure, Google Cloud AI, or IBM Watson, or embedded in client or edge device.
 Those who submit research will retain the permission to share and republish their work, Microsoft says.

-“We think that securing machine learning systems is an infosec problem,” Microsoft Azure engineer Ram Shankar Siva Kumar and CVP Ann Johnson wrote in a blog post.
+“We think that securing machine learning systems is an infosec problem,” Microsoft Azure engineer Ram Shankar Siva Kumar and corporate VP Ann Johnson wrote in a blog post.
 “The goal of the Adversarial ML Threat Matrix is to position attacks on machine learning systems in a framework that security analysts can orient themselves in these new and upcoming threat … It’s aimed at security analysts and the broader security community: the matrix and the case studies are meant to help in strategizing protection and detection; the framework seeds attacks on machine learning systems, so that they can carefully carry out similar exercises in their organizations and validate the monitoring strategies.”

 The audio problem: Learn how new cloud-based API solutions are solving imperfect, frustrating audio in video conferences.
 Access here